BHsketch/Peek/README.md

 * Fire up your browser and go to chrome://extensions/
 * Select "developer mode"
 * Click on "load unpacked" and select your extracted folder
+* Make sure the captions are turned on for the video you want to search in
+* Enjoy

 ## What it looks like